Stepiiiiiiik/reg_form/README.md

 # Console sign in and sign up application

 ## This console app is implemented in C++.
-It use txt file to write and read logins and passwords.
+It use txt file to write and read logins and passwords hash.

 You can select `sign in` or `sign up` mode when you launch the app with flags: